haseebc/Threat-Modelling-Methodology/README.md

 The methodology is time boxed, meaning a specific amount of time (number of days) is allocated to the excercise with some flexibility.
 As mentioned above threat modelling is a collaborative approach whether the threat modelling leader invites technical experts to assist with tearing down the system during white boarding with a heacker mentality.

 ### Threat Modelling Checklist<a name="abuser"></a>
+Detailed below is a overall checklist of a possible threat model.
+It is important to note that the requirements for a threat model are dependent upon the scope agreed and system components being reviewed.
+The checklist below is a broad overview.

 | Step | Details | Justification |
 | :--- | :----------------------------------------------: | :----------------------------------------: |